prawnsalad/IRCD-Balancer/README.md

 ## Installing on system startup / Running as a deamon
-There is an upstart script (ircdbalancer_upstart.conf) provided that may be used to install ircdbalancer as a deamon.
+There is an upstart script (`contrib/upstart.conf.example`) provided that may be used to install ircdbalancer as a deamon.

 * Copy & rename contirb/upstart.conf to your upstart init folder

-    $ sudo cp contrib/upstart.conf /etc/init/ircdbalancer.conf
+    $ sudo cp contrib/upstart.conf.example /etc/init/ircdbalancer.conf

 * Copy all the ircdbalancer sources to its application folder

-    $ mkdir /opt/ircdbalancer
-    $ cp ./* /opt/ircdbalancer/
+    $ mkdir /opt/ircdbalancer && cp -a * /opt/ircdbalancer/

 You can now use the following commands to control ircdbalancer: